unix/notion-board-box/README.md

 ## What is

-I'm big fan of Notion, and I enjoy recording my worksor goals on the Notion board.
+I'm big fan of Notion, and I enjoy recording my works or goals on the Notion board.

 This project helps you automatically synchronize Notion's baord infomation to the GitHub home page (Gist), you can browse how it works on my GitHub home page.
-It updates infomation every `15` minutes now, you can also change the [settings](https://github.com/unix/notion-board-box/blob/77b57507ca71dd0ab1e1a3260dfebfa617f0dd09/.github/workflows/goals.yml#L7) yourself.
+It updates infomation every `15 minutes`, you can also change the [settings](https://github.com/unix/notion-board-box/blob/77b57507ca71dd0ab1e1a3260dfebfa617f0dd09/.github/workflows/goals.yml#L7) yourself.

 <br/>